jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_drilldown_supportservices.md

 ### OLAP Services page
-Investigate OLAP services running on your system
-The OLAP Services page is available only when connected. to SQL Server 2000.

-#### OLAP grid
 Provides an overview of the OLAP Services or Analysis Services product currently running on your system.

 OLAP Services (known in SQL Server 2000 and later as Analysis Services) is a server product that performs online analytical processing (OLAP) and data mining on SQL Server systems.
 For more information, see the MSDN Library Web site (http://msdn.microsoft.com/library/).

+The OLAP Services page is available only when connected. to SQL Server 2000.